Crocus sativus: Common names

 The plant is most commonly known as the saffron crocus.
 The alternative name autumn crocus is also used for species in the Colchicum genus, which are not closely related but strongly resemble the true crocuses; in particular, the superficially similar species Colchicum autumnale is sometimes even referred to as meadow saffron.
-However, the true crocuses have three stamens and three styles, while colchicums have six stamens and one style; and belong to a different family, Colchicaceae.
+However, the true crocuses have three stamens and one style supporting three long stigmas, while colchicums have six stamens and three styles; and belong to a different family, Colchicaceae.
 Colchicums are also toxic, making it particularly crucial to distinguish them from the saffron crocus.

-Morphology
+Description

-Crocus sativus develops as an underground corm, which produces leaves, bracts, bracteole, and the flowering stalk.
+Crocus sativus is a perennial herb that grows about 10 to 30 cm high.
+It develops as an underground corm, which produces leaves, bracts, bracteole, and the flowering stalk.
 It generally blooms with purple flowers in the autumn.
-The plant grows about 10 to 30 cm high.
+Flowers are sterile, have six petals and three red to orange colored stigmas.
+Leaves are simple, rosulate in arrangement with entire margins.

 Genetics

 Saffron crocus is a triploid with 24 chromosomes (2n = 3x = 24), making the plant sexually sterile due to its inability to pair chromosomes during meiosis.
 Its most probable ancestor is the wild species Crocus cartwrightianus.
-Although C. thomassi and C. pallasii are still being considered as potential predecessors or genetic contributors, these hypotheses have not been successfully verified by chromosome and genome comparisons.
+Although C. thomasii and C. pallasii were still being considered as potential predecessors or genetic contributors, these hypotheses have not been successfully verified by chromosome and genome comparisons.